 The Agency has entered into a contract with Serco Systems, Inc. (Serco) to perform TSP software maintenance and development, systems operations and recordkeeping support.
-The annual cost of this service is approximately \$55 million for CY 2010.
+The annual cost of this service is approximately \$50 million for CY 2011.
 The Agency contracts with Serco to provide a call center in Virginia and with The Active Network, Inc. to provide a call center in Maryland.
-The term of each of the call center contracts is one year, with four one-year options renewable at the Agency's discretion.
-The Active Network contract value for CY 2010 is approximately \$6 million.
-The Serco call center contract value for CY 2010 is approximately \$5 million.
+The term of the Serco call center contracts is one year.
+The term of The Active Network contract is three years with three one-year options renewable at the Agency's discretion.
+The Serco call center contract value for CY 2011 is approximately \$5.4 million.
+The Active Network contract value for CY 2011 is approximately \$5.8 million.

 The Agency leases the office space it occupies in Washington, DC, the call center space in Virginia, and the Agency's business continuity space in northern Virginia, under operating leases.
 The current Washington, DC operating lease ends in 2012, with an option to extend for two five-year periods.
 However, the Agency has entered a new lease for new office space in Washington, DC.
-Monthly base rental payments under the current lease range from approximately \$121,000 to \$127,000.
+Monthly base rental payments under the current lease range from approximately \$105,000 to \$127,000.
 Monthly base rental payments under the new lease range from approximately \$226,000 to \$331,000.
-The lease commencement date is October 1, 2011 with an end-date of September 30, 2026.
+The lease commencement date for the new lease is October 1, 2011, with an end-date of September 30, 2026.
 The terms of the lease provide for a fifteen month free-rent allowance that is not reflected in the future minimum lease commitments shown below.
 The call center operating lease ends in August 2015, with an option to extend for a five-year period.
 Monthly base rental payments are \$12,548.
-The business continuity space is an annual obligation and monthly rental payments are \$9,169.
+The business continuity space is an annual obligation and monthly rental payments are \$6,667.